 The grapes for the second wine "Les Forts des Latour" come from young, less than twelve years old vines of L'Enclos, which are harvested separately and vinified.
 In addition, grapes from three separate plots outside of the "L'Enclos" are used, of which nothing is normally in the Grand Vin received.
 Furthermore, even barrels of the first wine can be added, which did not meet the high standard of the Grand Vin.
 The wine is blended on average from 70% Cabernet Sauvignon and 30% Merlot and aged for 18 months in 50% new oak barrels.
 He achieves the quality and also the price of a Châteaux of the "Deuxième Cru Classé".
 Since 1990 he is also per subscription (en Primeur) sold.
 Every year, around 150,000 bottles are produced, which corresponds to around one third of total production.
-A third wine is under the name "Pauillac de Latour".
-This was first produced in 1973 and then in 1974 and 1987.
-Since 1990 it has been vinified each year by young vines of the three plots mentioned above.
+The third wine "Pauillac de Latour" was first produced in 1973 and then in 1974 and 1987.
+Since the year 1990 it is annually vinified by young vines of the three plots mentioned above.